The Basic Rules of Roulette

 Outside Bets — Complete Guide

 Outside bets are placed in the boxes surrounding the number grid.
-They cover large groups of numbers and offer near-even-money returns.
-They win more frequently than inside bets but pay proportionally less.
-The single zero is not covered by any outside bet — when zero lands, all outside bets lose (unless La Partage or En Prison is active).
+They cover large groups of numbers and win more frequently than inside bets — but pay proportionally less.
+The roulette payouts on even-money bets are 1:1 — the lowest on the table but with the highest win frequency.
+The single zero is not covered by any outside bet: when zero lands, all outside bets lose (unless La Partage or En Prison is active).

 Even-Money Bets (1:1)